♥ ♥ ♥ ♥ ♥

 The two larger windows (on each side of the room) are only waist-high, so when you’re in the bed, which is elevated, it feels like you’re in a tree house.
 The wind comes through the wisteria arbor just outside that window, flutters the curtains, blows across the four-poster bed (and you), to the huge maple tree outside the window on the other side; you can hear the leaves rubbing together, go shhhhh, and you feel the 160 years of history in this room in its DNA.

 Why is it called the Peter Rabbit Room?
 Years ago, a girlfriend came to visit and one day she came down the stairs saying, “I love your Peter Rabbit Room.”
 She called it that because of the Peter Rabbit figurine perched on a stack of Beatrix Potter books on the dresser (of course, nowadays there are even more Peters, once I figured out it was the Peter Rabbit room).
 Now when my friends come to stay, they ask if they can have the Peter Rabbit room, even though it’s the smallest of all the bedrooms.
 Everyone feels like a child waking up in a tree house in this room.♥

-. . . another Peter, so miniature it’s almost invisible, is on the narrow sill over the window (mixed in with beach glass).
-I wallpapered the room in pink with rosebuds when we first moved into the house.
+. . . another Peter, so miniature it’s almost invisible, is on the narrow sill over the window (mixed in with beach glass we find on our morning walk).
+I wallpapered the room in pink with rosebuds when we first moved into the house back in 1989.

 But the heart of the room is in the details . . .